 Farooq Kathwari, 71, is the Chairman, President and Principal Executive Officer of Ethan Allen Interiors Inc. He has been President of the Company since 1985 and Chairman and Principal Executive Officer since 1988.
 He received his B.A. degree from Kashmir University in English Literature and Political Science and an M.B.A. in International Marketing from New York University.
 From 2010 to 2014 Mr. Kathwari served on the President's Advisory Commission on Asian Americans and Pacific Islanders and is currently affiliated with several not-for-profit organizations, including: as director of Refugees International, director and former Chairman of American Home Furnishings Alliance, director and former Chairman of National Retail Federation (NRF) and on your Board of Overseers of International Rescue Committee.
 In addition, Mr. Kathwari currently serves on the Advisory Board of the New York Stock Exchange.
 Mr. Kathwari has received numerous recognitions, including Honorary Doctor of Public Service awarded by Tufts University President on May 20, 2012, the NRF's highest honor Gold Medal Award, a recognition by the U.S. Government as an Outstanding American by Choice and was an inductee into the Furniture Hall of Fame.
-Mr. Kathwari has extensive experience and knowledge of the history of the Company and the furniture industry as well as extensive experience in growing and managing a business.
-Mr. Kathwari possesses insight into retailing, marketing, manufacturing, and strategic planning from experience with the Company as well as his broad experience with both for-profit and not-for-profit organizations which has given him perspectives from other industries valuable to his service to the Company.
+Mr. Kathwari has extensive experience and knowledge of the history of the Company and the furniture industry as well as extensive experience with both for-profit and not-for-profit organizations which has given him perspectives from other industries valuable to his service to the Company.